Perry Barr: Transport

 Major roads in the ward and constituency include the M6 motorway and the A34.
-Bus routes operated by the National Express West Midlands Perry Barr bus garage in the area include Nos 11A, 11C, 33, 46, 51, 54, 68A, 68C, 907, 907A, 934, 937, 937A (evenings and Sundays), 952, 997, and 997E (towards Pheasey).
 The A4040 and A34 roads cross at Perry Barr, the former carrying the Birmingham Outer Circle bus routes.
 In addition the A453 towards Sutton Coldfield begins at Perry Barr.

-Route X51 runs through Perry Barr, but does not stop in Perry Barr.
-The nearest stop on the route is Walsall Road, Alexander Stadium before running non-stop to Birmingham City Centre.
+Bus routes operated by the National Express West Midlands Perry Barr bus garage in the area include Nos 11A, 11C, 33, 46, 51, 54, 68A, 68C, 907, 907A, 936, 937, 937A (evenings and Sundays), 952, 997, and 997E (towards Pheasey).

 To the south-west of the ward is the Walsall line, part of the old Grand Junction Railway, which has two railway stations within the boundaries of the ward; Hamstead railway station and Perry Barr railway station.
 The latter, opened in 1837, is one of the oldest stations in the country to remain on its original site.
 It has been rebuilt several times, most recently in 2022.

 The Tame Valley Canal bisects the ward, with boats from Salford Junction, under Gravelly Hill Interchange climbing the 13-flight Perry Barr Locks towards Hamstead and on to Rushall Junction.
 There is a feeder reservoir, Perry Reservoir, in Perry Park.

 The River Tame passes through the area and is crossed by several bridges, including Perry Bridge, a scheduled ancient monument of 1711, on the line of the Roman Ryknild Street, and its 1932 Art Deco replacement carrying the Aldridge Road.
 The old bridge appears on the badge of nearby Handsworth Grammar School.
 A stream, the Holbrook, originating on the slopes of Barr Beacon, flows into the river just upstream from the bridge.
 The area around the bridge is known as Holford.

 Sport

+The Alexander Stadium is in Perry Barr.
+It is an international athletics venue which hosted the athletics events of the 2022 Commonwealth Games.
+The stadium will host the 2026 European Athletics Championships.
+Aston Manor Cricket Club is based in Perry Barr.
+Both venues are located on Church Road, adjacent to Perry Park.

-Aston Manor Cricket Club are situated in Perry Barr, as is the international athletics stadium Alexander Stadium.
-These are located on Church Road just by Perry Park.
-The Hub on Holford Drive is home to Continental Star F.C., as well as Continental Star Cricket, Continental Stars table tennis club, tennis clubs, and Aston Amateur Boxing Club.
+The Hub on Holford Drive is home to Continental Star F.C., as well as Continental Star Cricket, Continental Stars Table Tennis Club, local tennis clubs, and Aston Amateur Boxing Club.